rasor/rasor.github.io/content/2019/LinuxLiteInstall.md

 But [DSL apparently hasn't been updated since 2008](https://en.wikipedia.org/wiki/Damn_Small_Linux).

 So what are [the choises?](https://en.wikipedia.org/wiki/Template:Linux_distributions).
 Here you can see some [more details](https://en.wikipedia.org/wiki/Comparison_of_Linux_distributions)
 I think I'll try [Linux Lite](https://en.wikipedia.org/wiki/Linux_Lite) - a Ubuntu/Debian fork.
+Lite is recommended on [9 Best Linux Distros For Beginner Users — 2019 Edition](https://fossbytes.com/best-linux-distro-beginners/) for slow/old/small machines and for Linux dummies comming from Windows.
+It uses a simmple Desktop Xfce without animations and fancy design.
+Check out other desktops on [10 Best Linux Desktop Environments And Their Comparison | 2018 Edition](https://fossbytes.com/best-linux-desktop-environments/)

 Also interestion is [Android-x86](https://en.wikipedia.org/wiki/Android-x86) - of course an Android fork.
 You can download from [Android-x86 - OSDN](https://osdn.net/projects/android-x86/releases).

 For a development PC I would to use CentOS, which is the community edition of RedHat - a Fedoroa fork.
 You can download [CentOS here](https://centos.org/download/).
 A DVD version is 4.5 GB, whereas a minimal version is only 1 GB.
+But after reading [11 Best Linux Distros For Programming & Developers [2019 Edition]](https://fossbytes.com/best-linux-distros-for-programming-developers/) it seems like [Pop!_OS](https://system76.com/pop) is the choise for me.
+All developer tools already installed.
+Drivers installed.
+Pop!_OS is a Debian/Ubuntu fork.

+Also interesting is the [10 Most Secure Linux Distros For Complete Privacy & Anonymity | 2017 Edition](https://fossbytes.com/secure-linux-distros-privacy-anonymity/) list.

 ## Install LinuxLite